Kurento/kurento/source/glossary.rst

     SIP
         :wikipedia:`Session Initiation Protocol <en,Session_Initiation_Protocol>`
-        is a `signalling plane`:term: protocol widely used for controlling multimedia communication sessions such as voice and video calls over Internet Protocol (IP) networks.
+        is a `signaling plane`:term: protocol widely used for controlling multimedia communication sessions such as voice and video calls over Internet Protocol (IP) networks.
 SIP works in conjunction with several other application layer protocols: